 When you are in St. George, you'll notice that it is more blue-collar than most other communities in America.
 38.94% of St. George’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, St. George is a town of managers, farmers, fishers, or foresters, and service providers.
 There are especially a lot of people living in St. George who work in farm management occupations (15.86%), legal occupations (10.84%), and management occupations (9.87%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.54% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in St. George telecommute to their jobs.
+Overall, about 23.54% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 St. George has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 St. George has few renters and college students.
 But the biggest reason it is quieter in St. George than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, St. George may be for you.

-One of the nice things about St. George is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+St. George is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The education level of St. George ranks among the highest in the nation.
 Of the 25-and-older adult population in St. George, 45.00% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.